 Wild salmon are a keystone species in the Pacific Northwest providing food for many predators including Orca, dolphins, sea lions, seals, otters, bears, birds and more.
 After spawning they are "recycled" to provide nutrients to more wildlife and our forests.

-French Creek and its estuary are home to a vital salmon run with 100,000 Chum and 35,000 Coho fry released in 2019 by the Marion Baker Fish Hatchery.
-Cutthroat trout and steelhead, both considered "severely depressed", are found in this stream.
+French Creek and its estuary are home to a vital Coho and Chum salmon run.
+Cutthroat trout and Steelhead, both considered "severely depressed", are found in this stream.

 The Fish Protection Act categorizes French Creek as a "sensitive stream" for its potential to recover high fish productivity, for being in a watershed containing a significant population of salmon, and for the stream's ability to return to historical numbers of fish.

 French Creek estuary is one of the most important migratory bird areas in Canada.
 In spring a phenomenal herring spawn occurs attracting